COST GUIDES

 The average loft TV aerial installation cost is £90 -£150.

-Loft aerials are installed in your loft.
+• Loft aerials are installed in your loft

-This makes them easier and cheaper to install than outdoor aerials.
+• This makes them easier and cheaper to install than outdoor aerials

-It also means they’re tucked away out of sight, which makes them a good option if you don’t like the appearance of standard outdoor aerials – or if there’s no suitable place on your roof to locate one.
+• It also means they’re tucked away out of sight, which makes them a good option if you don’t like the appearance of standard outdoor aerials – or if there’s no suitable place on your roof to locate one

-However, their signal isn’t as good due to the interference of the roof and walls.
-This means they’re only really reliable if you live in an area with relatively strong signal.
+However, their signal isn't as good due to the interference of the roof and walls.
+This means they're only really reliable if you live in an area with a relatively strong signal.

 Indoor TV aerial prices